Bridging the Gap: Unifying the Training and Evaluation of Neural Network Binary Classifiers: Method

+\textbf{Decomposability:} Metrics based on confusion matrix set values are considered non-decomposable.
+Non-decomposable metrics cannot be calculated per datapoint and are not additive across subsets of data \cite{kar2014online}.
+We acknowledge that our optimization method of mini-batch stochastic gradient descent (SGD) does not provide an unbiased estimator on non-decomposable metrics.
+However, this is common in neural network training \cite{goodfellow2016deep}.
+In practice, we find that large enough mini-batches provide a representative sample for confusion matrix based metrics, allowing the use of mini-batch SGD in our approach.
+Moreover, our method does not limit maximum batch size for training, unlike the adversarial approach to optimize $F_1$-Score proposed by \cite{fathony2020ap}.

-Any metric composed of combinations of confusion matrix set values ($TP$, $FP$, $FN$, and $TN$) can be directly optimized using the proposed Heaviside approximation.
-In our experiments, we train and evaluate on accuracy, $F_1$-Score, AUROC, and $F_\beta$-Score \cite{Rijsbergen}.
-Accuracy is a reasonable measure for balanced datasets.
-In the case of imbalanced data, accuracy tends to over-estimate classifier performance, easily maximizing performance by learning to predict only dominant-class samples achieving accuracy proportional to class imbalance \cite{he2009learning}.
-Popular alternative metrics for accuracy when dealing with imbalanced data include $F_\beta$-score and AUROC.
-Our experiments demonstrate that our proposed Heaviside approximation can be used to train a classifier with either objective using the soft membership functions.
+\textbf{Metrics and losses:} Any metric composed of confusion matrix set values ($\mathit{TP}$, $\mathit{FP}$, $\mathit{FN}$, $\mathit{TN}$) can be approximated using our proposed method and used as a training loss.
+In our experiments, we train and evaluate on Accuracy, $F_1$-Score, AUROC, and $F_\beta$-Score \cite{Rijsbergen}.
+We chose these metrics to show the flexibility of our approach.
+Accuracy, $F_1$-Score and $F_\beta$-Score may be selected based on class imbalance and resulting tradeoffs.
+AUROC illustrates that our method can be used when computation over a range of thresholds, $\tau$, is required.